darshpandya02/ubiwell-study-backend-core/SETUP_GUIDE.md

 # Study Framework Core - Complete Setup Guide

-This guide covers everything you need to set up and use the Study Framework Core for your data collection studies.
+This guide covers everything you need to set up and use the Study Framework Core for your data collection studies using the **Git submodule** approach.

 ## 📋 Table of Contents